BocaDoru/Hospital-Chain-Management-System/README.md

 * `UnitateMedicala.java`: Contains the medical unit specific fields.
 Provides methods for retrieving medical unit data in the database.
 * `CabinetMedical.java`: Contains the medical cabinet specific fields.

+## Team Contributions

+*This project was a collaborative effort by 3 students.
+The following details the contributions of each member:

+* **Boca Ioan Doru**
+  * Project Leadership and Coordination:
+    * Defined project scope and objectives.
+    * Divided tasks among team members based on their skills and expertise.
+    * Scheduled meetings and monitored progress to ensure timely completion.
+  * Database Design and Implementation:
+    * Created the relational database schema in MySQL to store user, employee, patient, and medical data.
+    * Defined tables, columns, data types, primary keys, foreign keys, and relationships.
+    * Implemented views and triggers within the database.
+    * Implemented database connection logic within the application.
+  * Medical Module Development:
+    * Designed and implemented the GUI windows and business logic for the Doctor, Nurse, and Receptionist roles.
+    * Developed classes to represent medical staff, patient information, appointments, and medical records.
+  * Initial Project Setup:
+    * Established the project's class structure and package organization.
+    * Created core classes for database interaction.
+  * Documentation:
+    * Wrote the project's documentation, including user manual and technical specifications.

+* **Birlea Bogdan Alexandru**
+  * Database Design and Implementation:
+    * Implemented views and triggers within the database.
+  * Financial Module Development:
+    * Designed and implemented the GUI windows and business logic for Financial Expert role.
+  * Admin and Super Admin Module Development
+    * Designed and implemented the GUI windows and business logic for Admin and Super Admin roles.

+* **Marian Alexandru**
+  * Human Resources Module Development:
+    * Designed and implemented the GUI windows and business logic for Human Resources Inspector role.